digital-skills-for-researchers/coursebook/modules/shell/index.md

 ## Learning Outcomes

-  - a.
-Navigate through a file system and list files within different folders using the commmand line
+  - Navigate through a file system and list files within different folders using the commmand line
-  - b.
-Create, move, and delete files using the command line
+  - Create, move, and delete files using the command line
-  - c.
-Run programs and open files from the command line
+  - Run programs and open files from the command line
-  - d.
-Combine commands, such as filters,  using pipes to perform more complex data processing tasks
+  - Combine commands, such as filters,  using pipes to perform more complex data processing tasks
-  - e.
-Reason about how to automate simple tasks using the command line.
+  - Reason about how to automate simple tasks using the command line.

 ## Badges: